vikyol/articles/aws-kms-governance.md

    ]
 }
 ```

+In the diagram above, the VPC endpoint is protected by a security group, which only allows traffic from the Kubernetes nodes.
+As the key policy denies encryption and decryption requests that don't originate from the VPC endpoint, it is safe to say that only the applications running on the nodes can use this key for encrypting and decrypting data.

 ### Service Control Policies
 Service Control Policies (SCPs) are a powerful security mechanism that can be used to restrict access to AWS services and resources, including KMS keys, at the AWS Organization level.